What to plant in your vegetable garden and when

 Take the the time to choose vegtables that work best for when you get started - from gardens to start in autumn to the best herbs to grow in winter.

-For those wanting to start a vegetable garden in an apartment or smaller dwelling, consider potted vegetable plants such as rocket, spring onion, beans, peas, or radishes.
-You could also consider growing a vegetable garden from food scraps.
+Great vegetables that grow year-round include tomatoes, peppers, eggplant, squash, kale, and certain onions.
+For those wanting to start a vegetable garden in an apartment or smaller dwelling, consider potted plants such as rocket, spring onion, beans, peas, or radishes.
+You can even grow a vegetable garden from food scraps.

 For a monthly, year-round guide, see our handy table below.